Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Three - Mongols in China, The Yuan Dynasty.md

 	- E.g. Yeh-hsi-tieh-erh, Muslim architect, to lead construction of Da-du
 	- E.g. The Case of the Polos
 - Had an almost modern awareness of the power of image-making
+	- Dual identity as the Great Khan of the Mongols, but also as the Yuan emperor of his Chinese subjects.

 Establishment of the hierarchy of four ethnic classes
 - Mongols, Semuren, Hanren, Nanren